Pricing Transparency

 I propose these projects when one of two things come up:

-Discovery projects are not allowed to go longer than 10 business days.
+Discovery projects are not meant to go longer than 10 business days.
 At the end, we’ll have documented a path forward.
 More than likely it will be one of the other project types listed below.

-$8,000
+Price: $8,000

 A report on the outcome of the project with guidance on next steps.
 This will be detailed enough that you can do the next steps internally or have someone else do them for you.
 Or we can chat about continuing to work together.